tmrob2/hybrid-motap/README.md

 # Introduction

 This repo is in support of the paper 'Multi-Objective Task Assignment and Multiagent Planning with Hybrid GPU-CPU Acceleration'.
-A long version of this paper can be found in this repo at [paper](GPU_MOTAP_NFM23_LONG).
+A long version of this paper can be found in this repo at [paper](GPU_MOTAP_NFM23_LONG.pdf).

 # Installation

-Requirements:
+<b>Requirements</b>:
 1. GPU device with compute >=5.0.
 For best results compute 8.6 and above is preferred.
 2. To run larger MAS 16Gb RAM is required.
 3. Linux (Debian Tested, Windows and MACOS not tested).
 Windows WSL should work correcly if the shared libraries are linked correctly.

-Installation Steps:
+Clone this repository and `cd` into it. <b>Installation Steps</b>:

 1. Install a python environment `python -m venv path/to/env` and activate.
 2. Install `maturin` with `pip install maturin`